yewstack/yew/docs/concepts/router.md

 ### `Router`

 The Router component.
 It takes in a callback and renders the HTML based on the returned value of the callback.
 It is usually placed at the top of application.

-### `RouteService`

-Interfaces with the `Router`.
-It can be used to navigate to a specific route.

 ## Usage